 Ilango Aaron (MRes, pending) developed techniques for identifying individual spotted hyaenas from their scat.

-Steve Bachman (PhD, pending) is based at Kew Gardens, where he is assessing the conservation status of the world’s plants.
+Steve Bachman (PhD, 2019) is based at Kew Gardens, where he is assessing the conservation status of the world’s plants.

 Marie Athorn (PhD, 2018) assessed the conservation value of constructed reedbeds.

 Jessica Vitale (PhD, 2017) looked at interactions between spotted hyaenas and other large carnivores in Botswana.